• Skip to primary navigation

 It is better to know this bug so that a prankster doesn’t trick you into using this image as wallpaper.
 There are two current solutions available right now.
 One is resetting to factory settings from the bootloader, and the second is rebooting your phone into safe mode and delete the source photo.
 The later doesn’t work in all phones as many phones use the same wallpaper in safe mode as well.
 Hopefully, affected devices get an update soon to fix this issue.

-Filed Under: Phones Tagged With: Android, Bugs, Google, Samsung, Wallpapers
+Filed Under: Phones Tagged With: Android, Bugs, Google, news, Samsung, Wallpapers

 Related Stories